 1. Topical Pain Relief

 When you’re in pain, you want to get rid of it fast.
-No waiting around for pills to absorb or for smelly creams to sink in and only mask the pain with a burning sensation.
+No waiting around for pills to be absorbed or for smelly creams to sink in and only mask the pain with a burning sensation.

-After trying many pain relief creams, I’ve found one that works best for me, and I really like it because it works immediately, it doesn’t stink, it’s not greasy and it absorbs with incredible ease.
+After trying many pain relief creams, I’ve found one that works best for me, and I love it because it works immediately, it doesn’t stink, it’s not greasy and it absorbs fast.

 If you are felling crafty and have some extra time, you can make a pain relieving cream by yourself.
 The Learning Herbs website offers a DIY recipe for Cayenne Pepper pain relief cream – Here.

 Spinal decompression is by far the fastest and best sciatic pain relief method, in my experience.
 Spinal decompression treatments have been shown to “fix”herniated and bulging discs pressing on nerves time and time again – without surgery.

 Sciatica can be eliminated and even arthritis sufferers find tremendous relief (in minutes) using spinal decompression.

 If your pain is not debilitating and you are able to move, spinal decompression exercises can be the best place to start your healing process (and pain relief!).